The Concept of Accountability:

-Compliance monitoring takes the form of regular monitoring of compliance with financial and human resources regulations and rules, and management objectives, identifying problem areas within individual units of the NGO, proposing remedial action, and make information available to the top management, and the setting up of an "accountability panel".
+Accountability compliance takes the form of regular monitoring of compliance along with financial and human resources regulations and rules, and management objectives - identifying problem areas within individual units of the NGO, proposing remedial action, and make information available to the top management.
+It may also include the setting up of an "accountability panel".

-A typical accountability panel itself is chaired by the top management representative, and reviews review exercise of managerial authority and responsibility within the NGO.
-It reports back to the top management or the board of its investigations and recommends action.
+A typical accountability panel itself is chaired by the top management representatives, and reviews review exercise of administrative authority and responsibility within the NGO.
+It reports back to the top management or the NGO board, of its investigations and recommends action.

 What are the key principles of NGO accountability, and how can it be applied?
 One of the first principle is that responsibility and authority has to be clearly specified.
 The responsible person must be informed of the expected programme results and resources (financial and human) allocated for the purpose.
 Monitoring and evaluation systems should be clarified, along with organizational values, policies, rules and regulations, and the behavioural standards.